The Coastal Garden Design

 Key Components of this Planting Plan

-- Ornamental Grasses: These versatile plants add texture and movement, enhancing the overall lightness of the design.
+- Ornamental Grasses: These versatile plants add texture and movement to any planting design- hugely enhancing the overall appeal of your garden.

-- Perennials: Selected for their seasonal interest, perennials provide a continuous display of color and life throughout the year.
+- Perennials: Selected for their seasonal interest, can perennials provide a continuous display of color and life throughout most of the year, through sucessional planting plans.

-- Shrubs and Trees: Incorporating shrubs and trees serves as "anchors," providing year round structure.
+- Shrubs and Trees: Incorporating shrubs and trees serves as "anchors," providing year round structure running through your garden design.